 If you have set up Andriod Time Clock previously but now want to enable Touchless clock in

-Login to the Time Clock as a System Administrator or Location Manager then tap on SETTINGS.
+1. Log in to the Kiosk as a System Administrator or Location Manager.

 For Enterprise Customers